infor-cloud/xtendm3/docs/documentation/api-specification/database-api.md

 concepts, APIs and tools used to perform an operation on the database.

 ### DatabaseAPI
-The main API that is needed to be injected to the extension to perform any database-related operation.
+The main API that needs to be injected to the extension to perform any database-related operation.
 All other APIs that are stated below will be retrieved from this API and shall not be declared on top of the extension.
 The DatabaseAPI is used to define the operations that will be executed on database.